golanlevin/60-212/2026/readme.md

 ## Assignments

-There are 10 sets of assignments:
+There are 10 sets of assignments.
+Unless otherwise noted, projects should be *submitted* in [OpenProcessing](https://openprocessing.org/class/107236/#/) and *documented* in our course Discord.

 * `Wed 08/26` — #1 Due (Form; Points and Lines)
 * `Wed 09/02` — #2 Due (Movement; Illusion, Loops)